IV Therapy Can Replenish 100% of the Nutrients Your Body Needs

 One of the most difficult aspects of recovering from a substance use disorder is the cessation process.
 The effects caused by the substance of choice can affect the body for an extended period of time.
 Worse, because the brain and body have become accustomed to the presence of this chemical, its absence can cause a variety of withdrawal symptoms, including anxiety, depression, nausea and vomiting, fatigue, hallucinations, and even seizures.
 This can make recovery much more difficult from a physical perspective and can lead to relapse in an effort to eliminate these symptoms.
 IV therapy can be used early in the recovery journey as a way to help kick-start the process.

-When used as part of the drug recovery process, IV therapy introduces vitamins and nutrients that may be missing from an individual’s system due to prolonged substance use.
+When used as part of the drug recovery process, IV therapy introduces vitamins and nutrients that are typically missing from an individual’s system due to prolonged substance use.
 The addition of these nutrients not only benefits overall health but can also play a key role in flushing out any toxins and lingering effects that are still in the bloodstream or body.
-One of the more prominent IV therapies that have grown in popularity as drug recovery tools in recent years is NAD+ therapy.
+One of the more prominent IV therapies that have grown in popularity as drug recovery tools in recent years is NAD+ therapy.11

 NAD is depleted quickly in individuals who use drugs or alcohol frequently.
 NAD+ IV therapy is effective because it replaces the depleted stores in the body and serves several functions simultaneously.
 First, it cleans out the various bodily systems so that any unhealthy or addictive substances are gone as quickly as possible.
 It also provides much-needed energy, which makes withdrawal symptoms easier to manage.